Rugged, rocky trail that runs along a ridge with many expansive viewpoints before arriving at Terrace Pond.

 2.7 – There are a few viewpoints/break spots for the pond on the right side.
 The first is somewhat limited, the second is better, and the next is larger and more open but may have more people.
 GPS: VIEW1/2/3-TPC

 When ready, retrace the entire route back. [*OR, see optional extension below]

-Optional extension: Instead of backtracking from this point, keep following WHITE (Terrace Pond Circular) around the pond.
+Instead of backtracking from this point, keep following WHITE (Terrace Pond Circular) around the pond.